Load the menuLoad the menu

 Bertrand Russell remarked:

 If a man is offered a fact which goes against his instincts, he will scrutinize it closely, and unless the evidence is overwhelming, he will refuse to believe it.
 If, on the other hand, he is offered something which affords a reason for acting in accordance to his instincts, he will accept it even on the slightest evidence.”
-(Footnote: Bertrand Russell, in Ch.
-VI: International relations in Roads To Freedom, G. Allen & Unwin 1918.)
+Bertrand Russell, in Ch.
+VI: International relations in Roads To Freedom, G. Allen & Unwin 1918.

 It might be said that Russell did not go far enough - I would rewrite it as: